madouma/project-synapse/README.md

 ## About This Project

-Project Synapse was built as part of a guided learning process to master the fundamentals of modern React development.
+Project Synapse was built to showcase mastery of modern React development fundamentals.
 It's a single-page application (SPA) that allows users to perform Create, Read, Update, and Delete (CRUD) operations on an employee roster, all managed on the client-side.
 The goal was to build a clean, scalable, and professional front-end application from the ground up.

 This project demonstrates proficiency in: